 Tomos received a follow-up appointment at the Orthopaedic Clinic, with doctors advising him that the pins in his elbow would need to be removed in another week.
 Unfortunately, they had still not taken note of the previous swab, meaning that no action had been taken against the infection.

 They removed the pins in Tomos’ arm but he returned to the clinic with tenderness around his wound.
 He was examined and the wound was cleansed under anaesthesia.
 Unfortunately, there was still evidence of a growth of Pseudomonas, so the doctors prescribed him antibiotics and sent him home again.

-Following those antibiotics things seemed to settle down for Tomos.
-However, due to the nature of the infection it remained dormant for a number of years.
+Following the prescription of antibiotics, things seemed to settle down for Tomos.
+However, due to the nature of the infection, it remained dormant for a number of years.
 He later began experiencing pain when moving his elbow, so he was referred to A&E.

 Further medical investigations found that Tomos still had the infection deep in his bone.
 This was due to the failure to take steps to eradicate it prior to the removal of the pins years earlier.
 Tomos, therefore, required a number of washouts of his elbow joint as well as extended antibiotic therapy in an attempt to finally eradicate the infection.
 Despite this, Tomos has been left with a deformity and on-going pain in his elbow, because of the infection being allowed to develop and damage the bone over the years.

 Long-lasting impacts following failure to act on infection